Is Tether a Treat to Bitcoin?

-Why have Tethers accumulated?
+Why Have Tethers Accumulated?

-As a result, use of Tethers proliferated across digital asset markets.
+As a result, the use of Tethers proliferated across digital asset markets.
 With demand for Tethers exceeding users' interest in redeeming them for dollars, the number of Tethers in circulation soared.

-However, the bigger claim put forth by skeptics, unfamiliar with an old saying about correlation and causation, is that Tether creation was the reason that Bitcoin’s price was going up in the first place.
+However, the bigger claim by skeptics, unfamiliar with an old saying about correlation and causation, is that Tether’s creation was the reason that Bitcoin’s price was going up in the first place.
 Indeed, the number of Tether in circulation moves in lock-step with the price of Bitcoin during bull markets.
 However, the reasonable explanation is that Tether creation is the lagging indicator: a byproduct of new dollars coming into the market.

 Beyond its superior transfer qualities, Tether has increasingly been adopted by global citizens who would like to hold dollars despite their national banking systems forbidding it.
 For example, there is significant demand in China for Tethers.
-Despite the fact that they are simply promissory notes for dollars held in a company’s bank account, the demand for them is very real as a result of the restrictions preventing individuals from holding real dollars.
+Even though they are simply promissory notes for dollars held in a company’s bank account, the demand for them is very real due to the restrictions preventing individuals from holding real dollars.

-Isn’t Tether mired in legal controversy?
+Isn’t Tether Mired in Legal Controversy?

-These accusations are serious, but independent from the question of whether Tether themselves are properly collateralized with bank account holdings.
+These accusations are serious but independent from the question of whether Tether themselves are properly collateralized with bank account holdings.
 Indeed, it’s worth noting the glaring lack of regulatory action against Tether on this front, suggesting that authorities do not have reason to believe that Tether has fraudulently created unbacked digital dollars.
 With $20B in question, it’s almost certain that United States authorities are keeping a close eye on the banking activity underpinning Tether’s operation.

-What’s the future for Tether?
+What’s the Future For Tether?

 Tether enjoys a large early lead in the digital synthetic dollar market, but competitors like USDC have sprung up and purport greater transparency and regulator-friendly governance.
 The qualities of these newer entrants may chip away at Tether’s lead and eventually replace it as the preferred digital dollar in time.

 However, it may be that Tether’s scrappy origins and less open relationship with banking regulators provide it a subtle staying power.
 For users in China seeking to hold Tether as an alternative means to holding dollars, Tether’s reputation of being less cooperative with regulators than its competitors could be perceived as positive.
-For these users who are seeking dollar exposure that is less resistant to government seizure or shutdown, that less friendly stance towards regulators may help keep Tether as the preferred digital dollar into the future.
+For users seeking dollar exposure less resistant to government seizure or shutdown, that less friendly stance towards regulators may help keep Tether as the preferred digital dollar into the future.